materight/ais-projects/bio_inspired_ai/notes.md

 ### Exercise 2
 - **Is there an optimal crossover fraction for this fitness function?
 Why?** \
 After some tests, we can observe that in general, with a crossover rate of:
     - *0%* we obtain a large variability in the results, but the fitness is overall higher (worse) than the other crossover rates, the same for the best individual's fitness.
-This correspond to a mutation-only EA.
+This corresponds to a mutation-only EA.
     - *25%-50%-75%* we obtain very little changes in the results, considering both the average and best fitnesses.
 This can variate from execution to execution.
     - *100%* we obtain the best results, with the best fitness.
-The average is fitness of the final population is also lower.
+The average fitness of the final population is also lower.

 ### Exercise 3
 - **Which tournament size gives better results for the fitness function Sphere and why?** \
 A tournament size of 10 gave better results (0.02) than a size of 2 (0.27).
-This is probably because the pressure selection is higher, since if used a group size of 2, we would have 25/2=~12 groups, and therefore 12 best individuals would be selected.
-Instead, with a tournament size of 10, we have 25/10=~2 groups, and 2 best individuals are selected.
-Therefore, the convergence is faster since we have only 1 global optima and we consider at each generation only the best 2 individuals.
+This is probably because the pressure selection is higher, since if we used a group size of 2, we would have selected the best individuals among only 2 randomly selected solutions.
+Instead, with a tournament size of 10, we are selecting the parents from a pool of 10 random solution.
+Therefore, the convergence is faster since we have only 1 global optima and at each generation it is more probable to select the best individuals as parents, preferring exploitation over exploration.

 - **Which tournament size gives better results for the fitness function Rastrigin and why?** \
-A tournament size of 2 gave better results (52,11) than a size of 2 (78.59).
-This is probably because the pressure selection is lower, and since we don't have just one global minimum (as the Sphere function) but many local minimum, a lower selection pressure gives a better coverage of the fitness landscape.
+A tournament size of 2 gave better results (52,11) than a size of 10 (78.59).
+This is probably because the pressure selection is lower, and since we don't have just one global minimum (as seen before with the Sphere function) but many local minimum, a lower selection pressure gives a better coverage of the fitness landscape, increasing exploration.
 Therefore, by using a lower tournament size we are avoiding to concentrate on few local minimums and we are instead exploring more the landscape.

 ### Exercise 4
 - **Do you see a different algorithmic behavior when you test the EA on different benchmark functions?
 Why?** \
 In general, the same parameter values can obtain very different results on different problems.
+This depends on the algorithm initialization and on the stochastic components of evolution.

 - **What is the effect of changing the number of variables on each tested function?** \
 An higher number of variables drastically decrease the performance of the EA, in every tested function.
-This is caused by the "curse of dimensionality" since more variables means a larger space to explore.
+This is caused by the "curse of dimensionality" since more variables means a larger space to explore, for which is more difficult to find good solutions.

 ### Questions
 - **Why is it useful to introduce crossover in EA?
 Can you think of any cases when mutation-only can work effectively, without crossover?
 What about using crossover only, without mutation?** \
 Crossover can be useful to exploit the synergy between good solutions, with the hope of obtaining a better solution.
 Mutation-only can work effectively for example when the fitness landscape has just one global optimum.
 However it is prone to lose the information acquired in good solutions.
-Crossover-only is usually not that useful, since it does not introduce any new information in the solution.
+Crossover-only is usually not that useful, since it does not introduce any new information (genetic material) in the population.

 - **What’s the effect of changing the fraction of offspring created by crossover?** \
-By changing the fraction of offspring created by crossover, we generally increase the convergence speed.
+By increasing the fraction of offspring created by crossover, we generally increase the convergence speed, since we are generating more individuals at each generation and therefore we increase the chance of generating good solutions.

 - **Are there optimal parameters for an EA?** \
 No, at least not "global optimal parameters" that works well for every problem, since the performance obtained by a set of parameters strictly depend on the type of the problem, in particular on the fitness function we want to optimize.